jonaseickhoff/musiccast2mqtt/README.md

 ```
 Options:
- --broker-url:        mqtt broker url. (default: "mqtt://mqttbroker:1883")
+ --broker-url:                 mqtt broker url (default: "mqtt://mqttbroker:1883")
  --prefix'                     instance name. used as prefix for all topics (default: 'musiccast')
  --log                         Set the loglevel ('warning', 'information', 'debug', 'verbose') (default: information)
  --polling-interval            device status polling interval in seconds.
 Set 0 for disable polling. (default: 10)
                                Please have in mind that listen to UDP Events is only possible
                                if a polling is done at least every 10 minutes
  --mqtt-retain                 enable/disable retain flag for mqtt messages (default: true)
- --friendlynames      Use device 'name' or 'id' (be sure to have unique device names if using name) (default: name)
+ --friendlynames               Use device 'name' or 'id' (be sure to have unique device names if using name)
+                               (default: name)
  --zone-friendlynames          Use zone name friendly name as room name.
-Only useful when friendlynames set to "name". (default: name)
+Only useful when friendlynames set to "name"
+                               (default: name)
                                Example:
                                id:     Mainzone    -> <roomname>
                                        zone2       -> <roomname>-zone2
                                name:   Mainzone    -> <roomname>
                                        zone2       -> <zone-friendlyname>`
+ --input-friendlynames         Use friendlynames and renamed input names or fix input ids
+ --soundprogram-friendlynames  Use friendlynames and renamed soundprograms names or fix soundprogram ids
  --insecure                    allow tls connections with invalid certificates (default: true)
  --devices                     array of devices which should be controlled by mqtt bridge (if you dont want to discover)
  --udp-port                    port for listening on udp events on status change. (default: 41100)
 ```

 Options can also be given as environment variables.